kxepal/couchdb-python/doc/views.rst

     - exports (`dict`): Shortcut to ``module['exports']`` dictionary.

 Lets place module above within design document under "lib/validate" path.
-This path should be readed as "there is field `lib` in design document that is the object and has field `validate`".
+This path should be read as "there is key `lib` in design document that contains dict object with field `validate`".
 Now this module could be used in next way:

 .. code-block:: python